 The great Khmer Empire, which flourished between the ninth and thirteenth centuries, encompassed present-day Thailand, Cambodia, Laos, and southern Vietnam.
 Its power declined when the Thai and Vietnamese conquered the Khmer and restricted them to the area that now known as Cambodia.

-The former Khmer Empire was influenced by India, from which it adopted Hinduism and Buddhism.
-Today, the majority of the Cambodians in Laos are Buddhist.
+India influenced the former Khmer Empire, from which it adopted Hinduism and Buddhism.
+Today, most of the Cambodians in Laos are Buddhist.
 However, relics of ethnic religions such as ancestor worship (praying to deceased ancestors for guidance) and spirit worship are very important to them.

-Due to Buddhist influence, Cambodians also seek the middle path to nirvana, or ultimate peace through gaining merit in this life.
-Merit may be gained through supporting the construction of new Buddhist temples, giving food to Buddhist monks, and studying in the monastery.
+Because of Buddhist influence, Cambodians also seek the middle path to nirvana, or ultimate peace through gaining merit in this life.
+They believe they can gain merit by supporting the construction of new Buddhist temples, giving food to Buddhist monks, and studying in the monastery.
 Peasant boys often became monks in order to gain an education in Buddhist monasteries.

 * Scripture Prayers for the Khmer in Laos.

 Pray for an abundant blessing of Khmer families and communities as they embrace Jesus Christ, the Lord of Lords.

 Pray for a movement to Christ that will enrich the Khmer community.

 Pray for spiritual openness to Jesus Christ that will not be hindered by the false belief in religious institutions rather than the person, Jesus Christ.